GrindCrusher/wise-software-docs-storage/enterprise/00-compile/02-customer-settings.md

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_3.e29d1a6f.png)

 You can add a new item to the list by clicking the Click here to add new item.
-You can delete an item by clicking on the right side of the line and the press the delete key on your keyboard.
-This list can be used like a filter when you print or email bills.
-It can also be used in some reports to filter the report.
+You can delete an item by clicking on trash can.
+Keep in mind that if this customer type is associated to a customer it may not be delete..
+This list can be used to filter when in reports, printing or emailing.

 # REWARDS